Dr. John Maslyn

-Dr. John Maslyn is a Professor of Management in the College of Business Administration.
+Dr. John Maslyn is a Professor of Management in the Jack C. Massey College of Business.
 He earned his PhD in Management at Georgia Tech following a 10 year career in subcontract administration and negotiation in three major US corporations.
 Prior to Joining the faculty at Belmont he was on the faculty at Wichita State University and Vanderbilt University.
 He teaches leadership and organizational behavior in both the graduate and undergraduate business programs.

 Dr. Maslyn's primary research interests are in the nature and effects of interpersonal work relationships on personal and organizational functioning, specifically positive outcomes associated with positive manager-subordinate relationships or positive coworker relationships.
 His research has been published in top journals in his field and he has presented his work at both national and regional conferences.
 He is an active member of the Academy of Management and the Southern Management Association.